 One of the smartest ways to ensure financial help in the case of an emergency is to automatically save a portion of your income on a weekly or monthly basis.
 By diverting money into an account that you can’t easily get to, you prevent yourself from dipping into that savings during times when it’s not necessary.

 While setting up your savings this way won’t be helpful in every emergency, you’ll have the money you need to pay for any medical issue or car repairs.
 You can always use it for something else later, but at least the funds are there when they’re most needed.
+If you need help, you can get financial advice from Gordon Simmon.

 Emergency Savings Account